javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 Authors of IndexedDB spec believe that transactions should be short-lived.
 Mostly for performance reasons.

 Notably, `readwrite` transactions "lock" the stores for writing.
-So if one part of application initiated `readwrite` on `books` object store, then another part that wants to do the same has to wait: the new transaction "hangs" till the first one is done.
+So if one part of the application initiated `readwrite` on `books` object store, then another part that wants to do the same has to wait: the new transaction "hangs" till the first one is done.
 That can lead to strange delays if transactions take a long time.

 So, what to do?